 For example, commands for self-driving cars will likely be inputted via a touchscreen interface.
 This could be problematic for blind and visually impaired people, as they may have difficulty finding the controls.
 Voice assistant technology is a standard feature for many new cars.
 This technology could be further developed for blind or visually impaired people in self-driving cars.

-Fortunately, researchers are already addressing the need to make modifications in self-driving cars for blind and visually impaired people.
+Fortunately, researchers are already addressing the need to make modifications to self-driving cars for blind and visually impaired people.
 This includes a collaborative research project with Northeastern University, Roux Institute, and the University of Maine.
 Another collaboration includes Lyft, Aptiv, and the National Federation of the Blind.
 Also, the Lyft app and LightHouse for the Blind and Visually Impaired created Braille guides and Braille maps for blind and visually impaired riders of self-driving cars.